AsiaGrpr/holbertonschool-validation/module2_task2/README.md

 As we are in a “DevOps” course, your “Ops” personality expects that this application is monitored by a “Health” page to determine if the application is running and ready to accept traffic.

+# Awesome API

+This is a simple API built

+## Getting Started

+Clone this repository to your local machine.
+Install dependencies with npm install.
+Start the server with npm start.
+Access the API at http://localhost:9999.

+## Endpoints

+GET / - Returns a 404 error message.
+GET /health - Returns "ALIVE" and logs a healthcheck message to ./awesome-api.log.

 ## Lifecycle

     - help: Print this help message.